 Taking BCAAs during workouts has been studied a little in endurance training, such as distance running and cycling.

-When 193 men taking part in a marathon were given 16 grams of BCAAs during the event, they didn’t run any faster than men given a placebo (
+When 193 men taking part in a marathon took 16 grams of BCAAs during the event, they didn’t run any faster than men who took a placebo (

 Additionally, research in cyclists has failed to show an improvement in physical performance from taking BCAAs during endurance exercise, though the supplements may help reduce mental fatigue (